ddev/ddev.com/src/content/blog/ddev-local-and-phpstorm-debugging-with-wsl2.md

 ---
-title: "DDEV-Local and PhpStorm Debugging with WSL2"
+title: "DDEV and PhpStorm Debugging with WSL2"
 pubDate: 2020-06-17
 summary: Guide to PhpStorm configuration and debugging in Windows using WSL2.
 author: Randy Fay